I-had-a-bad-idea/Screensaver/README.md

 Alternatively run the VS Code task named "C/C++: g++.exe build active file with SDL (Release)" from the Run/Tasks menu.

+Right click on the binary, and choose install.
+Now it is configured as the standard screensaver.

 ## Run

 - The compiled binary opens in fullscreen and runs until you press any key, click the mouse, or close the window.